aerospike-community/tinkerbench/tools/tinkerbench2/docs/vertex_id_manager.md

 ![Vertex Id Manager](./media/Gremlin%20Vertex%20ID%20Manager%20Overview.png)

-The TinkerBench2 Vertex Id Manager obtains a collection of vertexes based on value provided by the "--**IdSampleSize**" argument (defaults to 500,000 ids).
+The TinkerBench2 Vertex Id Manager obtains a collection of vertexes based on value provided by the `--IdSampleSize` argument (defaults to 500,000 ids).
 You can disable id collection by passing in a value of zero.

 If enabled, TinkerBench2 will collection a sample of vertex id up to the sample size before any query workloads are executed.

-It is possible to filter vertex id's based on a label by providing this value to the "**--IdSampleLabel**" argument.
+It is possible to filter vertex id's based on a label by providing this value to the `--IdSampleLabel` argument.
 Once provided, only those id are selected.

 Once collected each executing query can receive a random id from this collection based on the presents of the vertex id placeholder.

 ## Default Gremlin Query used to obtain the Ids

-If "--**label**" is provided, the following query is used to obtain the ids:
+If `--label` is provided, the following query is used to obtain the ids:

 ```groovy
 g.V()